somospnt/jQuery-MyPlaces/Readme Developers.txt

-Before any operation to the repository you should edit the config file (from the git folder) and replace the contents of [remote "origin"]
+Before any operation to the repository you must to edit the config file (from the .git hided folder) and replace the contents of [remote "origin"]

 [remote "origin"]
 	url = https://github.com/somospnt/jQuery-MyPlaces.git